Generalized Anxiety Disorder: Symptoms, Causes, And Getting Help

 - Nausea or other digestive issues

-For those experiencing these symptoms, while a bit cliché, recognizing that they are not a part of a normal, healthy life is imperative to healing.
-If you are living with any of these symptoms and have been for over six months, it may be time to consider that with help you don't need to continue to do so.
+For those experiencing these symptoms, while a bit cliché, recognizing that they are not a part of a healthy life is imperative to healing.
+Like many mental health conditions, if you have been living with symptoms of GAD for over six months, it may be time to seek professional help.
 Resources are available, and it's important to seek them out rather than continue to live with excessive anxiety.

+It’s believed GAD begins gradually, usually in childhood or early adolescence.
 Currently, risk factors for or potential causes of generalized anxiety include:

-Genetics or family history of anxiety
+- Genetics or family history of anxiety

-Certain personality traits (such as timidity or lack of confidence-traits that cause someone to overthink situations or doubt their ability to handle them)
+- Certain personality traits (such as timidity or lack of confidence traits that cause someone to overthink situations or doubt their ability to handle them)

-Unfortunately, at this time, there is also evidence that an individual can develop Generalized Anxiety Disorder without any identifiable cause.
-Because there is no one fully confirmed cause, it's essential for individuals to receive professional, individualized treatment to have the best chance of successfully managing the disorder.
+Unfortunately, at this time, there is also evidence that an individual can develop generalized anxiety disorder without any identifiable cause.
+Because there is no one fully-confirmed cause, it's essential for individuals to receive professional, individualized treatment to have the best chance of successfully managing the disorder.

-If you are experiencing symptoms of chronic, long-term anxiety and believe you could have Generalized Anxiety Disorder, there are questionnaires you can take to help you assess the severity of your anxiety.
+If you are experiencing symptoms of chronic, long-term anxiety and believe you could have generalized anxiety disorder, there are questionnaires you can take to help you assess the severity of your anxiety.
 These tests are not a substitute for a professional diagnosis or treatment plan but can give you the insight you need to take the first step towards recovery.